- Field Sobriety Test

 Our team of experienced lawyers have handled countless possession cases over the years, and we are familiar with all of the different sentencing alternatives available in Washington drug courts.
 We may be able to pursue the option of a diversion program in your case, particularly if your situation involves a first offense or a lower-level crime.
 A drug treatment program typically involves a series of classes and random drug testing, and any positive test results or other violations will result in your case going back to court.

 A Drug Offender Sentencing Alternative (DOSA) may be another option for your situation.
 This cuts your jail time in half and allows you to reenter the community under probationary supervision.
 Electronic home detention or monitoring is also a possibility.
 Above all, you must keep in mind that you don't have to face your charges alone.
 If you are in need of drug treatment and counseling for a substance addiction, we will pursue these alternative sentencing programs to determine if you are eligible.

-Contact a Seattle drug possession attorney at Baker, Lewis, Schwisow & Laws, PLLC today to discuss your drug charges!
+Contact a Seattle drug possession attorney at Lewis & Laws, PLLC today to discuss your drug charges!
 We offer you a free consultation to discuss your charges in a confidential environment, and we are prepared to start building your defense case today!